epics-extensions/EPNix/doc/src/getting-started.md

 ## Installing Nix

+> **Warning**: If you use a GNU/Linux distribution with SELinux, make sure you
+> disable it, for example by adding the line `SELINUX=disabled` in
+> `/etc/sysconfig/selinux` on RHEL-based distributions like CentOS, Rocky Linux,
+> etc.

 If you don't have Nix installed, first follow the [official instructions][install-nix].

-If you use a GNU/Linux distribution with SELinux, make sure you disable it, for example by adding the line `SELINUX=disabled` in `/etc/sysconfig/selinux` on RHEL-based distributions like CentOS, Rocky Linux, etc.

 Unless you are using WSL2, we *highly recommend* using the multi-user installation, as it builds packages in a sandboxed environment.